Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle

 \subsection{Example 3: Active particle with mean-field interaction}

-This example involves a mean-field model for an active particle \cite{gomes2020mean}, where $x$ is the position and $\eta$ is an active force modeled as colored noise.
-The state is $X=(x, \eta)^\top$, and the dynamics are:
+This example involves a mean-field model for an active particle \cite{gomes2020mean}, where $X$ is the position and $\eta$ is an active force modeled as colored noise.
+The state is $Z=(X, \eta)^\top$, and the dynamics is :

-The constant $\epsilon$ controls the correlation time of the active force and a small $\epsilon$ indicates a time scale separation and $x$ becomes a coarse-grained slow variable .
-The stationary distribution is a zero-mean Gaussian with a known analytical covariance matrix $\Sigma(\epsilon)$: \begin{small}
+$B_t$ is a standard one-dimensional Brownian motion.
+The Ornstein-Uhlenbeck (OU) process $\eta$ is used to model the colored noise with the stationary distribution $\mathcal{N}(0,1)$.